Let’s take a look at these two product types individually and explore some of the key differences between them.

 - Injury or illness

-For example, if you’re unable to work for a period, a mortgage protection insurance policy may kick in and cover your repayments while you are not earning.
-If you pass away, it may pay out the balance of your home loan – or provide a specific lump sum stated in the policy – to help repay the outstanding debt.
+If you’re unable to work for a period, a mortgage protection insurance policy may kick in and cover your repayments while you are not earning your usual income.
+If you pass away, it may pay out the balance of your home loan – or provide a specific lump sum stated in the policy – to help your loved ones repay the outstanding debt.

-Because it covers the policyholder if they are unable to work, and in the event that they pass away, mortgage protection insurance is in some respects like a combination of income protection insurance and life insurance, albeit with coverage amounts linked to home loan costs specifically.
-And as we’ll see below, there are other distinctions between mortgage protection insurance, income protection and life insurance.
+Because it can cover the policyholder if they are unable to work, and in the event that they pass away, mortgage protection insurance is in some respects like a combination of income protection insurance and life insurance, albeit with coverage amounts linked to home loan costs specifically.
+It would generally not cover any of the policyholder’s other expenses or living costs.

 How much does mortgage protection insurance cost?